Brian-Magnuson/to-do-list-workshop/README.md

 If you prefer using another text editor, make sure you know how to use it.

-Open the repository in your text editory.
+Open the repository in your text editor.
 (In VSCode: File > Open Folder...)

 ### 5. Install the node modules